Scola, Giorgio Enrico

 In August 1945, Giorgio was finally released and allowed to return to civilian life in London and Reading.

-After the war, Giorgio resumed his interrupted career, working as a draughtsman and assistant architect.
+After the war, Giorgio worked as a draughtsman and then assistant architect.
 He died George Henry Scola in 2006 in Reading, England, closing a life marked by extraordinary upheaval, endurance, and reinvention.

 Internee number